flaviotsf/flaviotsf.github.io/_posts/2012-01-03-Make-a-Point.md

 I've blurred the feed on the right where anyone can see who is receiving points and also find out what great work they have done.

-We've also made the site responsive and added some special tags so it can be added to iPhones and Androids as a webapp.
-This way you can send points anytime.
+We've also made the site responsive and added some special tags so it can be bookmarked to iPhones and Androids as a webapp.
+This way anyone can send points anytime.

 Finally, I built an admin section for our HR department so they can track and manage employees and run reports.